- Cutting down on sugar can be difficult, but here are some simple steps you can take to get started

 Avoid sugar-free sweeteners 🚫

 Sugar-free sweeteners (and the products that commonly use them, such as diet soda) can seem healthy because they contain no calories.
 However, calories are only one factor that matters.
 In fact, studies show that the use of sweeteners like sucralose (Splenda) may actually increase the risk of type 2 diabetes, weight gain, and metabolic disease.
-Still further, research shows that people who eat sugar substitutes tend to overeat in the rest of their meals—essentially undoing any positive impact you might have had on calorie intake.
+Furthermore, research shows that people who eat sugar substitutes tend to overeat in the rest of their meals—essentially undoing any positive impact you might have had on calorie intake.
 Whilst there remains some controversy over these sweeteners in the research world, simply remember that far more valuable than swapping out one sweet thing for another is finding ways to modify your behaviour and preferences so that moderation becomes your new normal.
 Which brings us to our next point…

 Consider setting “sweets days” 🍭